Last Update: 1st January 2021

 The digestive system related grunting will continue for a few months up until the newborn learns how to produce bowel movement and/or pass gas without having to grunt.

-So don’t worry, this is all very typical
+BUT don’t worry, this is all very typical for a young baby.

-It’s fairly common and rarely a sign of something serious or a need for intervention.
+It’s fairly common and rarely a sign of something serious with your baby, or a need for intervention.

 If the problem isn’t serious, it will resolve by itself.